 By consolidating your long-term investments and your short-term savings here, your financial advisor can take your whole financial picture into account when making recommendations.

-*Annual Percentage Yield (APY) effective [09/04/15].
-CDs offered by Edward Jones are bank-issued and FDIC-insured up to $250,000 (principal and interest accrued but not yet paid) per depositor, per insured depository institution, for each account ownership category.
-Please visit www.fdic.gov or contact your financial advisor for additional information.
-Subject to availability and price change.
+Certificates of deposit (CDs) are federally insured up to $250,000 (principal and interest accrued but not yet paid) per issuing institution.
+Please visit fdic.gov or contact your financial advisor for additional information.
 CD values are subject to interest rate risk such that when interest rates rise, the prices of CDs can decrease.
 If CDs are sold prior to maturity, the investor can lose principal value.
 FDIC insurance does not cover losses in market value.
-Early withdrawal may not be permitted.
-Yields quoted are net of all commissions.
-CDs require the distribution of interest and do not allow interest to compound.
-CDs offered through Edward Jones are issued by banks and thrifts nationwide.
-All CDs sold by Edward Jones are registered with the Depository Trust Corp.
-(DTC).

 Get instant quotes for your favorite companies and mutual funds.